jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 pip install cfscrape
 ```

 #### You will need PowerShell v5.0 or higher installed to run any of the .ps1 scripts (PowerShell 5.0 is installed on Windows 10 by default).
-If you get a Remote-ExecutionPolicy error when running, open an **administrator** PowerShell prompt, and run the following to unrestrict the script:
+If you get a Remote-ExecutionPolicy error when running, open an **administrator** PowerShell prompt, and run the following to unrestrict the scripts:

 ```
 Set-ExecutionPolicy Unrestricted